BrandyNguyen2/A.I.-Spam-Phishing-Email-Detector/README.md

 Coded by: Amanda Shohdy, Luke Piña, Tasin Noor, & Brandy Nguyen

 # Description:
 This repository is an AI model that is able to detect spam in your email inbox.
 It utilizes Google's email API in order to read from a user's Gmail inbox.
-After connecting your Gmail account to the code, you will be able to run the code locally on your machine.
+After connecting your Gmail account to the code, you can run the code locally on your machine.
+The spam detector will give you a result page determining if it was spam or not, and then mark the emails as read.

 # Installing packages:
 - How to install scikit-learn & pandas